-Cassava roots can be readily available in the markets all around the seasons.
-Buy well-formed, hard, cylindrical tuber that is heavy for its size.
-Cleaned, and processed yuca available in the US markets which generally imported from the Central America is waxed, and therefore, appears bright and shiny.
+Cassava roots can be readily available in the markets all over the seasons.
+Buy a well-formed, firm, cylindrical tuber that is heavy for its size.
+Cleaned and processed yuca, imported from Central America is available in the US markets.
+It is waxed, and therefore, appears bright and shiny.

 Avoid old stocks as they are out of flavor and less appetizing.
 Do not buy if the tubers feature cuts, breaks in the skin.
 Also, avoid those with mold, soft spots, and blemishes.

 Fresh roots can be kept at room temperature for about 5-7 days.
-However, peeled and cut sections should be placed in cold water and stored inside the refrigerator for upto three days.
+However, peeled and cut sections should be placed in cold water and stored in the refrigerator for up to three days.

-Cassava should never be eaten raw as the root composes small quantities of cyanogenic glycosides, especially hydroxycyanic acid.
-Cyanide compounds interfere with cellular metabolism by inhibiting the cytochrome-oxidase enzyme inside the human body.
+Cassava should never be eaten raw as the root composes small quantities of cyanogenic glycosides, particularly hydroxycyanic acid.
+Cyanide compounds interfere with cellular metabolism by inhibiting the cytochrome oxidase enzyme inside the human body.
 Peeling followed by cooking ensures them safe for consumption by removing these compounds.

-Cassava roots available in the USA supermarkets are waxed to help enhance their shelf life.
+Cassava roots are available in the USA supermarkets are waxed to help enhance their shelf life.
 To prepare, just wash the whole root in cold water, dry mop, and trim the ends.
 Cut into 2-3 inches long quarters.
 Using a paring knife, then peel its outer skin until you find white flesh inside.
-Do not use vegetable peeler since its skin is very tough.
-Cut away any strings running along its inner core.
+Vegetable peeler won't work since its skin is very tough.
+Trim away strings that running in its inner core.
 Yuca cut sections tend to turn brownish discoloration upon exposure to air as in potato, so place them immediately in a bowl of cold water.

-Cassava is one of the common vegetables featuring in variety of everyday traditional dishes in many Caribbean, Africa, and Asia countries.
-Together with other tropical roots like yam, taro, plantains, potato, etc., it too is an Integral part of the diet in these regions.
+Cassava is one of the common vegetables featuring a variety of everyday traditional dishes in many Caribbean, Africa, and Asia countries.
+Together with other tropical roots like yam, taro, plantains, potato, etc., it too is an integral part of the diet in these regions.

 Here are some serving tips:

-In order to make yuca safe to eat, boil the cut sections in water until tender with sea salt added for about 10-15 minutes.
+To make yuca safe for human consumption, boil the cut sections in salted water until tender for about 10-15 minutes.
 Drain and discard the water before using boiled cassava in various cooking recipes.

 Photo courtesy: Marita

-Cassava tubers are popular ingredients in fries, stew-fries, soups, and savory dishes all over the tropic regions.
+Cassava tubers are familiar ingredients in fries, stew-fries, soups, and savory dishes all over the tropic regions.

-Starch rich yuca (manioc) pulp is sieved to prepare white pearls (topioca-starch), popular as sabudana in India, Pakistan, and Sri Lanka.
-The pearls used in sweet pudding, savory fritters, sabudana-kichri, papad, etc.
+Starch rich yuca (manioc) pulp is sieved to prepare white pearls (tapioca-starch), popular as sabudana in India, Pakistan, and Sri Lanka.
+The beads employed in sweet pudding, savory fritters, sabudana-khichri, papad, etc.

 Cassava flour is also used to make bread, cake, cookies, etc. in several Caribbean islands.

-In Nigeria and Ghana, cassava flour is used along with yams to make fufu (polenta), which is then savored with stews.
+In Nigeria and Ghana, cassava flour is used in substitution for yams to make fufu (polenta), which then savored with stews.

-Prolong consumption of monotonous cassava diet may result in chronic illness like tropical ataxic neuropathy (TAN) and diabetic mellitus, especially among rural and tribal inhabitants who are engaged in processing and consumption of exclusively cassava products.
+Prolong use of monotonous cassava diet may lead to chronic illness like tropical ataxic neuropathy (TAN) and Diabetes, especially among rural and tribal inhabitants who purely engaged in processing and consumption of cassava products.
 (Medical disclaimer).